irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

-That was more than enough bait to rope me back a second time, in part to get closer to the distributed, consistent key-value store (where shit had formerly hit the fan, I was curious).
+That was more than enough bait to rope me back a second time, in part to get closer to the distributed, consistent key-value store (where shit had formerly hit the fan --- I was curious).
 This time I brought my dear friend [Bilal](https://www.cockroachlabs.com/blog/from-intern-to-full-time-engineer-at-cockroach-labs/) along, who similarly went on to intern twice (and later helped me start a Canadian engineering office), and then sneaked my brother in (a strictly worse engineer), also as a two-time intern (parentheses).

-All of which is to say that I think internships here can be [pretty great](https://www.cockroachlabs.com/blog/equity-for-interns/).
+All of which is to say that I think internships here can be [fairly decent](https://www.cockroachlabs.com/blog/equity-for-interns/).
-CRDB is a mostly-cool system to be working on, and culturally we're still at the point where we're happy to let junior engineers take on work that I think would otherwise only be accessible to someone further along career-wise.
-This still rings true for me, and I'd say the same applied for our most recent intern cohort (something I'm going to try convincing you of).
+CRDB is a mostly-cool system to be working on, and culturally we're still at the point where we're happy to let junior engineers take on work that (I think) would otherwise only be accessible to someone further along career-wise.
+This still rings true for me, and I'd say the same applied for our most recent cohort.

 We hosted several interns over the year across various engineering teams, all working on projects deserving of full-length blog posts.
-Today however we'll focus on our most recent batch, going into detail for two specific projects (they showcase some unique aspects of internships here), and give a briefer treatment for the remaining (but with plenty of links to follow up on).
+Today however we'll focus on our most recent batch, going into detail for two specific projects (they showcase some unique aspects of internships here) and give a briefer treatment for the remaining (but with plenty of links to follow up on).

 ## Read-based compaction heuristics

-[Aaditya Sondhi](https://www.aadityasondhi.com/) interned on our storage team to work on [Pebble](https://www.cockroachlabs.com/blog/pebble-rocksdb-kv-store/), a storage engine based on [log-structured merge trees](http://www.benstopford.com/2015/02/14/log-structured-merge-trees/)[^lsm-history][^crdb-rocksdb]
+[Aaditya Sondhi](https://www.aadityasondhi.com/) interned on our Storage team to work on [Pebble](https://www.cockroachlabs.com/blog/pebble-rocksdb-kv-store/), a storage engine based on [log-structured merge trees](http://www.benstopford.com/2015/02/14/log-structured-merge-trees/)[^lsm-history][^crdb-rocksdb]
 \(abbrev.
 LSMs).
-Aaditya worked on introducing read-based compactions to Pebble, but before diving into what means, we'll first need to understand what read-amplification and compactions are.
+Aaditya worked on introducing read-based compactions to Pebble, but before diving into what that means, we'll first need to understand what read-amplification and compactions are.

 ### Compactions and read-amplification in LSMs